sharmapuneet599/MNIST-dataset-digit-classification/README.md

 - matplotlib

 ## Evaluation
-The model gets loss of 0.0241 and an accuracy of 0.992 while evaluating on test set
+The model gets loss a of 0.0241 and an accuracy of 0.992 while evaluating on the test set.